Medical Causation & Evidence Assessment

 A medical chronology tells you a patient reported neck pain on March 3rd and had an MRI on March 20th.
 It does not tell you whether that MRI finding was caused by the collision or was a degenerative change that existed years earlier.
 That distinction — causation versus coincidence — is a clinical judgment, and it is where cases quietly fall apart: a prior injury to the same body part, a three-week gap before the first complaint, an imaging report that reads “chronic” rather than “acute,” a symptom that doesn’t match the mechanism of the accident.

-Working from the complete record — treatment notes, imaging, operative reports, prior history — the reviewing physician answers a specific set of clinical questions:
+Working from the complete record — treatment notes, imaging, operative reports, prior history — the reviewing physician answers a specific set of clinical questions.

-- Is the injury consistent with the mechanism?Do the diagnoses fit how the incident is described — or would they suggest a different cause?
+Do the diagnoses fit how the incident is described — or would they suggest a different cause?

-- Does the timeline support causation?When did symptoms actually begin relative to the incident, and is care continuous or broken by gaps?
+When did symptoms actually begin relative to the incident, and is care continuous or broken by gaps?

-- What was already there?Prior injuries, degenerative or age-related changes, and chronic conditions that affect causation and apportionment.
+Prior injuries, degenerative or age-related changes, and chronic conditions that affect causation and apportionment.

-- Is there an alternative explanation?Another clinically plausible cause the record could support — and how the evidence weighs for or against it.
+Another clinically plausible cause the record could support — and how the evidence weighs for or against it.

-- Do the diagnostics hold up?Whether imaging, testing, and specialist findings genuinely substantiate the diagnoses in the file.
+Whether imaging, testing, and specialist findings genuinely substantiate the diagnoses in the file.

 A clear, defensible statement of whether — and to what degree — the record supports the claimed cause of each significant injury, in language built to hold up in a demand letter, at deposition, or at trial.